IMF to review Italy banks' health in early 2013

 The upcoming review from the IMF will include stress tests for the financial sector, a source close to the matter told Reuters.

-The watchdog for European banks forced Italian lenders to find 15 billion euros ($19 billion) to strengthen their capital, part of which was aimed to cushion their exposure to Italian government bonds.
+The watchdog for European banks forced Italian lenders to find 15 billion euros (11.86 billion pounds) to strengthen their capital, part of which was aimed to cushion their exposure to Italian government bonds.

 (Reporting by Giselda Vagnoni; Writing by Francesca Landini)